dscpsyl/dscpsyl.github.io/README.md

 The name of the file is in the format `YEAR-MONTH-DAY-title.MARKUP`.

+See `/docs/writing/` for specific details about writting for this theme.

 ## How to Add a Project
 Projects are made the same as *Posts*, but just under a different collection (under the `_projects` folder).
 An example front matter is shown below: